 Release Notes: The interface was translated to German and Bulgarian.
 A favorites option/tab was implemented - you can now save commands to your favorites and manage them (view, delete).
 Some design improvements were made.

 JStock is stock market software for 26 countries.
 It provides a stock watchlist, an intraday stock price snapshot, a stock indicator editor, a stock indicator scanner, and portfolio management.
 Free SMS/email alerts are supported.
+It integrates seamlessly with Android.

 Release Notes: Only a single instance of JStock is allowed, preventing data corruption (for Windows only).
 The intraday chart is now hidden by default.
 Redundant dummy information was removed from the top area.
 A bug in indicator renaming was fixed.
 Yahoo! server retries are limited to five seconds in order to reduce server pressure.
 Purchase fees are now further broken down into purchase broker, purchase clearing fee, and purchase stamp duty.
 The Stock Indicator Scanner wizard UI was rearranged.
 A bug in the sell dialog box's profit percentage calculation was fixed.
 Some windows were made resizable.